galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 >    Here we've defined a `galaxy` command that should be `present`.
 It will run the command `uwsgi ...` and is set to automatically start when supervisord starts and restart if it crashes, with 1 second between the retries.
 It will wait 10 seconds to see if the program has not crashed, and if it reaches this threshold it will be marked as `running`.
 It starts as the `galaxy` user with a umask of `022` (files created will be world readable by default).
 Its working directory on startup is the root of the Galaxy (cloned) code, and will run with the defined environment variables set.
 >
-> 3. Now that we have defined a process manager for Galaxy, we can also instruct `galaxyproject.galaxy` to use Supervisor to restart it when Galaxy is upgraded or config changes are made.
+> 3. Now that we have defined a process manager for Galaxy, we can also instruct `galaxyproject.galaxy` to use Supervisor to restart it when Galaxy is upgraded or other configuration changes are made.
 To do so, open `playbook.yml` and add a `handlers:` section at the same level as `pre_tasks:` and `roles:`, and add a task to restart Galaxy using the [supervisorctl Ansible module](https://docs.ansible.com/ansible/latest/modules/supervisorctl_module.html).
 Handlers are structured just like tasks:
 >
 >    ```yaml
 >    - hosts: galaxyservers